Muscadelle is a white wine grape variety which is used for several wine styles.

 The Muscadelle grape variety is used in Bordeaux as a minor blending partner along with Semillon and Sauvignon blanc to make dry white wine.
 It is also used to make Sauternes, Barsac and other sweet white wines.
 It is also used to make the famous semi-sweet Monbazillac white wines of the Bergerac region of SW France.

-Muscadelle is not to be confused with Muscadet, a dry white wine style from the Loire.
-See this article.
+Muscadelle is not to be confused with Muscadet, a dry white wine style from the lower regions of the Loire.
+Muscadet is made from the Melon De Bourgogne variety, often referred to as Melon.

 Liqueur Tokay, along with its close relation Liqueur Muscat, are two gems of Australian winemaking.
 The styles have been made for well over a century, principally in the Rutherglen and Glenrowan regions of NE Victoria.
 It was not until the 1970s that the grape variety previously known as "Tokay" was correctly identified as Muscadelle.